WG-EMM-99/01 More Info |

 WG-EMM-99/33 More Info |

-A proposal for large scale sampling of krill in the diet of predators across Area 48 to coincide with the CCAMLR synoptic survey K. Reid (United Kingdom)
+A proposal for large scale sampling of krill in the diet of predators across Area 48 to coincide with the CCAMLR synoptic survey Reid, K.

 Abstract: